daniel-keogh/graph-theory/OVERVIEW.md

 ### Shunting Yard Algorithm

-Dijkstra's Shunting Yard Algorithm is a method of converting an infix expression to postfix, also known as Reverse Polish notation (RPN), a mathematical notation in which operators follow their operands.
+Dijkstra's Shunting Yard Algorithm is used for converting a regular expression written in infix notation to postfix, also known as Reverse Polish notation (RPN), a mathematical notation in which operators follow their operands.

 Expressions written in Reverse Polish can be easily interpreted by utilising a stack, and are more efficient than the infix equivalent as only a single read over the expression is required in order to fully evaluate it, reducing execution time & computer memory access.
 Also, since the order of operations is determined solely by each operator's position in the expression, RPN does not use parentheses to specify the precedence of operators.
 Hence, they are omitted in the output.

 ## References and Further Materials

-- Introduction to the Theory of Computation - Michael Sipser (3rd Edition).
-The above sections about automata theory are heavily adapted from this book.
+- Introduction to the Theory of Computation by Michael Sipser (3rd Edition) - The above sections about automata theory are adapted heavily from Chapter One of this book.

 - [RegexOne Interactive Tutorial](https://regexone.com/) - The best online tutorial I found for learning to use regular expressions.

 - [Regular Expression Matching Can Be Simple And Fast - Russ Cox](https://swtch.com/~rsc/regexp/regexp1.html).

 <!-- GIFS -->